-What are your first reactions seeing the picture above?
-Certainly you will feel like throwing the book away at once, or you will rush to an ophthalmologist to check what has gone wrong with your eyes.
+What are your first reactions to seeing the picture above?
+Certainly, you will feel like throwing the book away at once, or you will rush to an ophthalmologist to check what has gone wrong with your eyes.
 Now, compound this effect on a daily basis each time the words or letters appear in front of you.
-What you can imagine is a brief introduction to the answer to the question what reading and writing may feel to a dyslexic person.
-Actually, difficulty of reading and writing is just one of the many Dyslexia Examples or types.
+What you can imagine is a brief introduction to the answer to the question of what reading and writing may feel like to a dyslexic person.
+Actually, difficulty in reading and writing is just one of the many Dyslexia Examples of types.

 Dyslexia, as you all know, is a learning difficulty disorder.
 The brain is not able to make the shape of words and letters the way it should making it almost impossible for the dyslexic person to read or write like a normal person does.

-If you come across a copy that shows the following signs, you are looking into the work which a dyslexic might have done:
+If you come across a copy that shows the following signs, you are looking into the work that a dyslexic might have done:

 - Very poor handwriting